Frequently Asked Questions

 Please note that it is illegal to charge for alcohol without an appropriate licence.

-We do not expect any private houses to provide toilets for visitors.
+We do not expect any private residences to provide toilets for visitors.

-However, if you do decide to permit visitors to use your toilet, this is at your own volition.
+If you decide to permit visitors to use your toilet, you do so at your own discretion.

-We aim to help people make better-informed decisions before visiting Kirkstall.
+We aim to help people make better-informed decisions before visiting Kirkstall Art Trail.

-Each venue has its own page, with detailed access.
+Each venue has its own page, with detailed visitor access guides.
 We aim to improve and update these details when we receive relevant information.

 We are always working on ways to help visitors access the website in an intuitive way.

-We are always open to suggestions on how we can make the Trail better for you, or improve access on this website.
+We are always open to suggestions on how we can make the Art Trail better for you, or improve access on this website.
 Please get in touch with us if you have any feedback.
+You can do this either by using the contact form or by emailing directly at info@kirkstallarttrail.co.uk.

 Due to the variety of our venues, we cannot ensure full access for all people with disabilities.